Skip to main content

 Julia Sarnoff Espinosa

-Julia Sarnoff Espinosa is a third-year Human Biology major at Sixth College.
+Julia Sarnoff Espinosa is a fourth-year Human Biology major at Sixth College.
 Her goal is to attend medical school and become a doctor focused on genetic medicine.
 Her interest in medicine started when she first learned that a genetic mutation was the cause of her own medical issues.
 Her passion grew as she participated in clinical trials and her experiences as a patient.
 Discussing symptoms, test results, and possible treatments is now a very normal thing.
 In high school she attended a biotech-focused magnet school to further this passion for medicine.
 Julia was also raised in a biracial, bilingual and bicultural, Mexican-American household, including attending dual immersion schools and spending many summers in Mexico with grandparents.
 She has one older brother who recently graduated in engineering, but math still does not come naturally to her.
 Julia enjoys swimming, and manages her stress by baking a variety of desserts, usually at around 2am.
 She also volunteers as a breeding foster for a service dog nonprofit, and has now successfully whelped 2 litters.

 • Kevin Soto